evanx/mpush-redis/README.md

 Clearly if a subscriber is offline, its incoming messages are "persistent" since they accumulate in Redis, and are available when the subscriber comes online again.

-The implementation detail is that this microservice will `brpop` from a "publishing" list, and `lpush` to multiple "subscribing" lists, as per its configuration file.

 Incidently, it is advisable to provision multiple instances of a subscriber "microservice," where each instance can pop off the same subscription list.
 Such a system can provide resilience and scalability.

+### Implementation

+This microservice will `brpoplpush` from a "publishing" list, into a "pending" list, and then `lpush` to multiple "subscribing" lists, as per its configuration file.
+Finally, it will remove the message from the "pending" list.

 #### Installation